 - Highlight your versatility

-- Note how the experience sample points vary in what they measure, as well as the type of metric used to quantify them.
-This not only creates more interest but it makes you see more well-rounded and capable as a marketing associate, too.
+- Note how those experience sample points vary in what they measure, as well as the type of metric used to quantify them.
+This creates more interest and makes you see more well-rounded and capable as a marketing associate.

 - Call upon context